bahmutov/cypress-examples/docs/index.md

 - [Sibling elements](./recipes/sibling-element.md) using `.next` and CSS selector `+`
 - [Collect headings from the page](./recipes/collect-headings.md) and save as a JSON file
 - [Network errors](./recipes/network-errors.md) recipe.
+- [Table with prices](./recipes/table-with-prices.md) confirms the prices in every table row.